cogini/elixir-deploy-template/README.md

 There are trade-offs in managing secrets.

-For a small team of devs who are also the admins, then you trust your developers and your own dev machine.
+For a small team of devs who are also the admins, then you trust your developers and your own dev machine with the secrets.
 It's better not to have secrets in the build environment, though.
-You can push the prod secrets directly to the web servers.
+You can push the prod secrets directly from your dev machine to the web servers.
 If you are using a 3rd-party CI server, then that goes double.
 You don't want to give the CI service access to your production keys.

-For more secure applications, it's better if developers don't have access to the prod keys.
-You can give the vault key to your ops team, or use different keys for different environments.
+For secure applications like health care, developers should not have access to the prod keys.
+You can restrict vault key access to your ops team, or use different keys for different environments.

-You can also set up a build and deploy server in the cloud which has access to the keys and configures the production instances.

-When we are running in an auto scaling group, then we need to build a "read only" AMI.
-We can build an AMI with [Packer](https://www.packer.io/) and Ansible and use the same approach to put the keys on it matching the environment (dev/staging/prod).
+You can also set up a build and deploy server in the cloud which has access to the keys and configure the the production instances from it.
+When we run in an auto scaling group, we build an AMI with [Packer](https://www.packer.io/) and Ansible, putting the keys on it the same way.
 Even better, however, is to not store keys on the server at all.
-We can pull them when the app starts up, reading from an S3 bucket (controlled by IAM instance roles) or Amazon's KMS.
+We can pull them when the app starts up, reading from an S3 bucket or Amazon's KMS, with access controlled by IAM instance roles.

-The one thing that needs to be there at startup is the Erlang cookie.
+The one thing that really needs to be there at startup is the Erlang cookie, everything else we can pull at runtime.
+If we are not using the Erlang distribution protocol, then we don't need to share it, it just needs to be secure.

 The following shows describes how you can use the vault.